jordansissel/pleaserun/README.md

 * runit
 * sysv init

 Want more?
-It's easy to add things.
-[File an issue](../../issues/) and ask away!
+I want it to be easy to add things and invite you to [file an issue](../../issues/) with your ideas.

 ## Installation